Only 14% of small businesses offer a savings plan, and many existing plans charge high fees that can cut into workers’ savings over time.

 Illinois: In Illinois’ Secure Choice program, which is expected to launch a pilot program in 2018, employees will be automatically enrolled in an IRA with deductions automatically from payroll.
 The law will affect companies with 25 or more employees who have no other retirement option in place and is expected to provide coverage for 1.2 million workers.
 The default contribution will be 3% of each paycheck, but workers would be able to opt out or change that contribution.

 Massachusetts: A 2012 law in Massachusetts helps workers at small non-profit employers gain access to 401(k) plans.
 Newer 2015 proposals‚ which are still under consideration, would expand the state’s retirement plan access with a plan much like Illinois’ Secure Choice savings program.

 Maryland: A law passed in 2016 is expected to provide retirement plan access to as many as 1 million workers who do not currently have such access with their company.
 The law, expected to be implemented in 2018, would give employers a choice between offering an IRA-like plan provided by a private financial services company or use a state-run plan, according to The Baltimore Sun.

 Washington: The state passed a law in 2015 to create the Small Business Retirement Marketplace, which would help workers at small businesses match with affordable retirement plans offered by private financial services.
-The marketplace will launch in January 2017.
+The marketplace launched in January 2017.
 There is no mandated participation, but it’s estimated the marketplace will help workers at the state’s 90,000 small businesses shop around and compare retirement plans.

 New Jersey: The Garden State passed a law in 2016 that will create a Retirement Marketplace for small businesses to compare retirement plans similar to one Washington state will launch.
 The portal will be available to companies with up to 100 employees and it’s voluntary for both employers and employees.
 This marketplace could be available to nearly half of all workers in New Jersey.